KSAH-42/RabbitOM/README.md

 # Introduction

-This is a set of classes to used to connect, managed, and received video/audio streams from security camera using standard protocols like:
+This is a set of classes to used to connect, managed, and received video/audio streams from security camera using standard protocols like RTSP/RTP/SDP.

 # About Real Time Streaming Protocol